 In that same interview, Osterloh said that "Pixel stays premium," and that there won't be a cheaper, lower-end version available for the next Pixel.
 Meanwhile, back in January, a source told 9to5Google to expect the Pixel 2 to be "at least" US$50 more expensive than the original US$649 standard model.

-Samsung keeps pushing the top-level price barrier with its handsets, and Apple's iPhone 8 is rumoured to cost a pretty penny, so don't be shocked if Google follows suit as well.
+Either way, Samsung keeps pushing the top-level price barrier with its handsets, and Apple's iPhone X will cost a pretty penny, so we won't be shocked if Google follows suit as well.
 The latest rumours seem pretty accurate.

 What will the Pixel 2 look like?

-Last year's Pixel had a distinctive edge with the glass cutout on the back, but otherwise looked a bit too much like a dull iPhone knockoff.
+Last year's Pixel had a distinctive edge, thanks to that glass cutout on the back, but otherwise looked a bit too much like a dull iPhone knockoff.
 This time around, however, we might get a phone that's closer in trend to Android's current flagships.

-Did you see that image above?
-It's a leaked render from Android Police, who claim that it's from a trusted source and should represent the near-final design of the Pixel XL 2.
+Did you see that video above?
+It's a leaked render from Onleaks and MySmartPrice, who claim that it's from a trusted source and should represent the near-final design of the Pixel XL 2.
 Amazingly enough, it tallies almost perfectly with the DroidLife leaks that appeared recently - suggesting they are on the money.

 As you can see, it seems to find the middle ground between the Samsung Galaxy S8 and the LG G6, with a flat, extra-tall, 18:9 display and very minimal bezel.
 It's reportedly a 6in AMOLED display – falling right between the Galaxy S8 and Galaxy S8 Plus in size – and will surely be a Quad HD screen again for the XL 2.